enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-1.md

 ---
 ## Content

-Like most programming languages, JavaScript has a number of rules its code must adhere to.
+Like most programming languages, JavaScript has a number of syntax rules that it must adhere to.

 ### Case Sensitivity